Silver25/neurographic-artist/README.md

 For a backend Python file, Terminal: **python3 run.py**  [ if name of the file is 'run.py' ]

-To run the Django server in the Terminal: **python3 manage.py runserver**
+To run the Django server in the Terminal: **python manage.py runserver**
 Dev server opens: 127.0.0.1:8000
 Heroku live server: https://neurographical-915fed1a7d6c.herokuapp.com/